Defining Design Requirements Using the Constraint Manager

 When the option is disabled (unchecked), the directives can be modified.
 After directives have been imported (with the option enabled), the rule is highlighted in blue in the Constraint Manager.

-Importing and Exporting Constraints between Designs
+Importing and Exporting Constraints and Constraint Sets

-Exporting Constraints
+Exporting Constraints and Constraint Sets

-After selecting one or more cells in the Clearances view or one or more lines in the Physical or Electrical view and then choosing Export » Export Constraints for selected lines, the Constraints for Export dialog opens with constraints for all objects that have been selected prior to choosing the command listed in the grid.
-Select the constraints you want to export using checkboxes (constraints related to the current view will be selected in the dialog by default).
-After clicking OK, the selected constraints will be exported into a file with the extension *.CstrDot
+After selecting one or more cells in the Clearances view or one or more lines in the Physical or Electrical view and then choosing Export, the Constraints to Import dialog opens with constraints and constraint sets for all objects that have been selected prior to choosing the command listed in the grid.
+Select the constraints/constraint sets you want to export using checkboxes (constraints related to the current view will be selected in the dialog by default).
+After clicking OK, the standard File Explorer dialog opens in which you can name and save the constraints/constraint sets.
+The file will be exported with the extension *.CstrDot

-.
-The file can then be imported into another design.
+and can then be imported into another design.

 Working with All Rules on the PCB Side